-The children and young people are our future of Cheshire East and we are proud of their many talents and achievements.
+Our children and young people are our future and we are proud of their many talents and achievements.

 We want to make sure that all are helped to fulfil their enormous potential.
 To do this we need to ensure that there are excellent opportunities for all and where necessary support to get help early - before problems grow.
 A key priority is to ensure that our children and young people feel and are kept safe.